Welcome to 𝓔𝓿𝓸Sem

 𝓔𝓿𝓸Sem is a scientific project meant to explore the “Evolving Semantics” at play in the world's languages.
 It brings in one place the vast knowledge acquired by generations of scholars in the domain of etymology, for a variety of language families.
 Our purpose is to observe empirically the way languages have built semantic connections between concepts, through the historical evolution of their lexicons.

-As of November 2024, 𝓔𝓿𝓸Sem features a total of 31,143 concepts, expressed by 169,256 words from 2915 languages, as well as 18,527 etyma from 132 proto-languages.
+As of January 2025, 𝓔𝓿𝓸Sem features a total of 29,552 concepts, expressed by 214,858 words from 3,258 languages.
+These words descend from 24,916 etyma from 135 protolanguages.

 Here is how you can cite the 𝓔𝓿𝓸Sem database: